 All of the material above is taken from the book Revised Separated Brethren, by William J. Whalen, Our Sunday Visitor Publishing Division, ©2002.
 Last I checked, it is no longer in print, but there are a number of other similar resources out there.

-As of this writing, there are about 35,000 different Protestant faiths out there.
+As of this writing, there are thousands of different Protestant faiths out there.
 The number grows daily such that it is impractical to update this web site that often to keep current.
 It started with Martin Luther, and ever since, individuals find reason to break away from whatever church they currently attend, and encourage others to join them.
 This works until one of the followers in the new faith also finds reason to break away, and take others with them.
 Each break-away has at least some theological difference from all the others.
 Each faith is certain it is the right one, and God favors them primarily.
 Each one thinks the Holy Spirit is revealing truth to them alone, and all other faiths are missing the message.
 And, even though they are certain their theology is the correct one, their church has break-aways just like all the others; and those break-aways have break-aways, and those break-aways have further break-aways, and on it goes.